DHTMLX/gantt-docs/data/api/gantt_getclosestworktime.md

 @params:
 - config	object		the configuration object
+* task		object		optional, the object of the task the duration of which should be calculated

 @returns:
 - date		Date	a Date object of the closest working time

 @example: